AdiletGaparov/mbd-natural-language-processing/README.md

-# mbd-natural-language-processing
+# Natural Language Processing
-Repository for NLP class at IE Master in Business Analytics and Big Data
+## IE University, Master's in Business Analytics and Big Data (Apr 2019 - Mar 2020)

+Repo with homeworks and slides from lectures.